PROFESSIONAL COLOR MANAGEMENT

 Adobe® Photoshop® is a registered trademark of Adobe Systems, Inc.

-Basic Color Management Theory uses simple ICC Profile terminology to explain the core theories about how color-managed applications (like Adobe Photoshop CC 2014 CS6 CS5 CS4, for example) use ICC profiles to define and manage Source, Monitor and Destination color spaces.
+Basic Color Management Theory uses simple ICC Profile terminology to explain the core theories about how color-managed applications (like Adobe Photoshop Creative Cloud 2021 CS6 CS5 CS4, for example) use ICC profiles to define and manage Source, Monitor and Destination color spaces.

 How does color management work?
 How does Photoshop use profiles?
 Why do my colors look wrong?
-How to make my monitor match my print, free online turorials....
+How to make my monitor match my print: free online color turorials....

 "Color Management" is ONLY about 'applying' an ICC profile to a source document and converting (transforming, remapping) its colors to a SPECIFIC target (destination) ICC profile (color space).

 The goal of color management is to maintain color consistency across proofing devices, including monitors and printers.